sfigg/commercialization-public/test/hlk/testref/global-navigation-satellite-system--gnss--test-guidance.md

 ### <span id="Telemetry_data"></span><span id="telemetry_data"></span><span id="TELEMETRY_DATA"></span>Telemetry data

-**Description**: Monitor telemetry data from site http://sysdev.microsoft.com for the GPS driver.
+**Description**: Monitor telemetry data from your [Hardware Dashboard](https://developer.microsoft.com/windows/hardware/dashboard-sign-in) under the **Analyze** section for the GPS driver.

-**Run Steps**: Monitor telemetry data from http://sysdev.microsoft.com for the GPS driver.
+**Run Steps**: Monitor telemetry data from your [Hardware Dashboard](https://developer.microsoft.com/windows/hardware/dashboard-sign-in) under the **Analyze** section for the GPS driver.
 Identify, investigate, and fix the driver failures.

 **Expected Result**: The device must report all telemetry failures; you should triage, investigate, and fix the primary problems.